Shmuel90/BAD-USB/README.md

 ### Test BUCS Prototype
 - Goal 1: Test with just detection

-	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage
+	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running BUCS with the expected outcome of succesful detection multiple times with multiple devices to ensure good coverage

-	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage
+	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running BUCS with the expected outcome of succesful detectionmultiple times to ensure good coverage

 - Goal 2: Test with detection and lock out

-	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage
+	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running BUCS with the expected outcome of succesful detection and lock out multiple times with multiple devices to ensure good coverage

-	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage
+	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running BUCS with the expected outcome of succesful detection and lock out multiple times to ensure good coverage

 - Goal 3: Test with detection, lock out, and CAPTCHA style challenge

-	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running our program multiple times with multiple devices to ensure good coverage
+	- Sub Objective 1: Test the effectiveness of plugging in a new keyboard while running BUCS with the expected outcome of succesful detection, lock out, and deployment of CAPTCHA style challenge multiple times with multiple devices to ensure good coverage

-	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running our program multiple times to ensure good coverage
+	- Sub Objective 2: Test the effectiveness of plugging in a bad USB device while running BUCS with the expected outcome of succesful detection, lock out, and deployment of CAPTCHA style challenge multiple times to ensure good coverage

 - Tentative Goal 4: If found fully effective, continue development and testing to a final product (detailed later in Package deliverable software for installation)
 ***